polkadot-developers/polkadot-docs/develop/parachains/customize-parachain/index.md

 # Customize Your Parachain

-Learn how to build a custom parachain with Polkadot SDK's FRAME framework, covering pallet development, testing, smart contracts, and runtime customization.
+Learn how to build a custom parachain with Polkadot SDK's FRAME framework, which includes pallet development, testing, smart contracts, and runtime customization.

-These sections take what you learned and built in [Get Started](/develop/parachains/get-started/){target=\_blank} and guide you through using the Polkadot SDK's tools to create a blockchain customized to the needs of your users and applications.
-Whether it's a custom configuration of existing modular pallets, a pallet of your own creation, or through adding smart contract functionality, everything you need for efficient runtime design and development is here.
+These sections take what you learned and built from [Get Started](/develop/parachains/get-started/){target=\_blank} and guide you through using the Polkadot SDK's tools to create a blockchain customized to the needs of your users and applications.
+Whether it's a custom configuration of existing modular pallets, a pallet of your creation, or through adding smart contract functionality, everything you need for efficient runtime design and development is here.

 ## Build Your Runtime